drkennetz/go-ml/README.md

-# DSA
+# go-ml
-Data Structure and Algorithm Libraries in the Go programming Language
+Implementations of Machine Learning Algorithms in Go